Though its cast has charm to spare, this musical romcom confection gets bogged down in clichés.

-First Date.
-Longacre Theatre (see Broadway).
+Royal George Theatre.
 Book by Austin Winsberg.
 Music and lyrics by Alan Zachary and Michael Weiner.
-Directed by Bill Berry.
-With Zachary Levi, Krysta Rodriguez.
-Running time: 1hr 30mins.
-No intermission.
+Directed by J.R.
+Rose.
+With Charlie Lubeck, Dana Parker, Cassie Slater, Anne Litchfield Calderón, Shea Coffman, Adam Fane, John Keating.
+Running time: 1hr 35mins; no intermission.